openebs/openebs/GOVERNANCE.md

 Periodically, the existing maintainers curate a list of contributors that have shown regular activity on the project over the prior months.
-From this list, maintainer candidates are selected and proposed on the maintainers mailing list.
+From this list, maintainer candidates are selected and proposed maintainers slack channel.

-After a candidate has been announced on the maintainers mailing list, the existing maintainers are given five business days to discuss the candidate, raise objections and cast their vote.
-Votes may take place on the mailing list or via pull request comment.
+After a candidate has been announced on the maintainers slack channel, the existing maintainers are given five business days to discuss the candidate, raise objections and cast their vote.
+The Votes take place via the pull request comment.
 Candidates must be approved by at least 66% of the current maintainers by adding their vote on the mailing list.
 The reviewer role has the same process but only requires 33% of current maintainers.
 Only maintainers of the repository that the candidate is proposed for are allowed to